zaphosting/docs/docs/vserver-linux-lamp-stack.md

 You can view which profiles are available by running the `ufw app list` command.
 In the example above, using `Apache Full` means that both HTTP (port 80) and HTTPS (port 443) rules are created.
 :::

 You should see `Apache` and `Apache (v6)` rules with `ALLOW` actions set, which confirms that the firewall is ready.
-You should also other rules that you may have previously setup, including the SSH rule.
+You should also see other rules that you may have previously setup, including the SSH rule.

 ![](https://screensaver01.zap-hosting.com/index.php/s/o8NDBppnTwHdSgf/preview)